Bucks Fizz: Continued popularity (1981–1984)

 In February 1983, Bucks Fizz arrived in Chile for the promotion of their Spanish album.
 They performed in the music festival Festival Internacional de la Canción de Viña del Mar, which was broadcast in Chile and many countries in South America, as well as in Spain.
 In the UK, chart success continued with the release of the hit singles "If You Can't Stand the Heat" and "Run for Your Life".
 The group's third studio album, Hand Cut, was released in March 1983, becoming another top-twenty hit and certified silver by the BPI.
 By this stage, although Bucks Fizz faced harsh criticism in the media for their lightweight pop image, the music press were acknowledging the group's highly polished performances and sturdy productions, gaining favourable mentions in the NME and Record Mirror.
 With an eye to harden their sound, the group's next single, "When We Were Young", featured a heavy production and doom-laden lyrics.
 With a rock-style lead vocal by member Jay Aston, the single became one of the group's biggest hits, featuring in the top 20 of many European countries, including top ten in the UK and top five in France.
 However, toward the end of 1983, it seemed that the group's success was beginning to dim as singles "London Town" and "Rules of the Game" failed to reach the top twenty — their first singles to miss.
 Along with these came the group's Greatest Hits album, which, despite reaching the top thirty and remaining on the charts for three months, fell short of expectations.

 Early in 1984, the group decided to take time out of the public eye, fearing overexposure for their recent downward trend and instead concentrating on recording in Switzerland.
 In May, they embarked on a 40-date tour of the UK, selling out many venues.
 In August they revealed their new look and new harder-edged rock sound with the single "Talking in Your Sleep".
 The break proved to be advantageous, as this single returned the group to the UK top 20, peaking at No. 15.
 The follow-up single "Golden Days" was released alongside group's fourth studio album, I Hear Talk.
 The group had recorded "What’s Love Got To Do With It" for inclusion on the album, but the track was omitted when Tina Turner released her version first.
-The group saw their fortunes tumble once again, as neither the album or "Golden Days" dented the top 40.
+The group saw their fortunes tumble once again, as neither the album nor "Golden Days" dented the top 40.
 As Christmas 1984 came around, the group embarked on another UK tour and released the album's title single, a minor hit that reached No. 34.